-If you don’t need a ton of features, or are a new business that may not have a large daily balance, then Chase Total Business Checking might be the right option (although there’s a Chase small business account for just about every kind of company out there).
-The Chase Total Business Checking account offers 100 free transactions every month, as well as $5,000 in monthly cash deposits at no cost.
-So long as you maintain a daily balance of $1,500 or more, you can avoid the $15 maintenance charge (or $12 if you go for paperless statements).
+If you don’t need a ton of features, or are a new business that may not have a large daily balance, then Chase Business Complete Banking might be the right option (although there’s a Chase small business account for just about every kind of company out there).
+The Chase Business Complete Checking account offers a low monthly fee that can be waived multiple ways—including by maintaining the minimum daily balance.
+It also offers unlimited electronic deposits, as well as $5,000 in monthly cash deposits at no cost.

 Alternatively, you could check out the Chase Performance Business Checking account, which works well for mid-sized small businesses that need more monthly transactions and deposits before having to pay per item.
 You’ll get 250 monthly transactions for free with Chase Performance Business Checking, as well as $20,000 in free cash deposits.
 Better yet, you’ll also get two outgoing domestic wire transfers for free every month as well.
 So long as you maintain a balance of $35,000, you’ll avoid the account’s $30 monthly maintenance fee.

 At the upper tier of Chase’s business checking options is Chase Business Platinum Checking.
 This account is great for established small businesses, or those that need the flexibility to carry out several transfers for free every month.
 This account provides for 500 free transactions monthly, $25,000 in free cash deposits, and four complementary outgoing wire transfers.
 You can waive this account’s $95 maintenance fee with a $100,000 monthly balance as well.